swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

         parms = args.split(",")
         return 'ABCDEF'.find(parms[0][0]) > -1

-In get_column_criteria(), you will also pass a list of the JSON keys ``['name', 'id']`` in your data that you either want to query in a function or that you want passed to your template.
+In get_column_criteria(), you will also pass a list of the JSON keys ``['name', 'id']``.
+These are items in your data that you either want to query in a function or that you want passed to your template.

 CriteriaVMCView's logic will apply your functions, using some or all of the JSON keys you pass, to each item in your data to determine if that item should appear in that function's column.